HBLL-Collection-Development/OCLC/README.md

 ## Installation
 1. Download the folder and include it in your application's directory.
-2. Include desired classes, `OCLCException.php`, and `config.php` in any file you want to access the service from.
+2. Include desired classes, `OCLCException.php`, and `Config.php` in any file you want to access the service from.
     - Alternatively, you can use `spl_autoload_register` to automatically load the library into your application.
 For example, let's say your directory structure looks as follows:

     ```
     .
-    +-- config.php
+    +-- Config.php
     +-- index.php
     +-- libs
     |   +-- OCLC